araobp/godot-virtual-showroom/README.md

 Use W/A/S/D, I/J/K/L and UP/DOWN keys to move or rotate the camera in the scene.

-## Pendlum Snake simulation in Physics 3D
+## Pendulum Snake simulation in Physics 3D

 <img src="docs/pendlum_snake.jpg" width=500>